gabomartini/Azure-VM-Management/README.md

 ## Task 2: Manage scaling for compute and storage resources in virtual machines.

-In this task, you will resize a virtual machine by selecting a different SKU.
-Azure allows you to adjust VM specifications as needed, increasing or decreasing compute power and memory.
-This flexibility also applies to storage, where you can enhance disk performance or expand capacity.
+Resize a virtual machine by changing its SKU (Stock Keeping Unit, defining compute power and memory) and adjust storage by adding and modifying a data disk.
+Azure allows flexible scaling of compute and storage resources as needed.

-1. On the VM1 virtual machine, in the Availability + scale blade, select "Size".
+1. Navigate to the "VM1" virtual machine created in Task 1.
+2. In the "Availability + scale" blade, select "Size".
-2. Set the virtual machine size to DS1_v2 and click "Resize".
-When prompted, confirm the change.
-Note: Resizing is also known as vertical scaling, up or down.
+3. Set the virtual machine size to "Standard_DS1_v2", then click "Resize".
+Confirm the change when prompted.
+(Note: Resizing, or vertical scaling, adjusts compute power up or down.)

 <p align="center">
  <img src="https://github.com/user-attachments/assets/9d8b1764-ed3a-4d4d-b5e8-42e149cce19c">
 </p>

-3. In the Settings area, select "Disks".
+4. In the "Settings" area, select "Disks".
-4. Under Data disks select "+ Create" and "attach a new disk".
-Configure the settings and click "Apply" (leave other settings at their default values): Disk name, Storage type (in this case Standard HDD), Size.
+5. Under "Data disks", click "+ Create and attach a new disk".
+6. Configure the new disk settings, then click "Apply":
+    -  Disk name: Enter a name (e.g., "VM1-DataDisk").
+    -  Storage type: Select "Standard HDD".
+    -  Size: Choose a size (e.g., 32 GiB).
+Leave other settings at default values.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/84cfe70c-8ad6-4195-8474-951f2f89c7c7">
 </p>

-5. After the disk has been created, click "Detach" (if necessary, scroll to the right to view the detach icon), and then click "Apply".
-Note: Detaching removes the disk from the VM but keeps it in storage for later use.
+7. After the disk is created, click "Detach" (scroll right to find the detach icon if needed), then click "Apply".
+(Note: Detaching removes the disk from the VM but retains it in storage.)
-6. Search for and select "Disks".
-From the list of disks, select the VM1 disk object.
-Note: The Overview blade also provides performance and usage information for the disk.
+8. Search for and select "Disks" in the Azure portal.
+9. From the list of disks, select the VM1 disk object.
+(Note: The Overview blade shows performance and usage details.)
-7. In the Settings blade, select "Size + performance".
-Set the storage type to Standard SDD, and then click "Save".
+10. In the "Settings" blade, select "Size + performance".
+11. Change the storage type to "Standard SSD", then click "Save".

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e56b3395-841c-4495-b1cb-4bf5d1fd4dd0">
 </p>

-8. Navigate back to the VM1 virtual machine and select "Disks".
+12. Navigate back to the "VM1" virtual machine and select "Disks".
-9. In the Data disk section, select "Attach existing disks".
+13. In the "Data disks" section, click "Attach existing disks".
-10. In the Disk name drop-down, select the VM1 disk.
+14. In the "Disk name" drop-down, select the VM1 disk, then click "Apply".

 <p align="center">
   <img src="https://github.com/user-attachments/assets/37d03ee3-b730-4acf-9fe3-916bae383f14">
 </p>

-11. Verify the disk is now different.
-Select "Apply" to save your changes.
-Note: You have now created a virtual machine, scaled the SKU and the data disk size.
-In the next task we use Virtual Machine Scale Sets to automate the scaling process.
+15. Verify the disk is attached with the updated "Standard SSD" type.
+(Note: You’ve now scaled the VM’s SKU and data disk.)

 ## Task 3: Set up and configure Azure Virtual Machine Scale Sets.

-In this task, you will set up an Azure virtual machine scale set spanning multiple availability zones.
-VM Scale Sets streamline automation by letting you define scaling rules based on metrics, enabling automatic expansion or reduction of resources.
+Set up an Azure Virtual Machine Scale Set (VMSS), which automates scaling across multiple VMs in availability zones based on defined rules.

-1. In the Azure portal, search for and select "Virtual machine scale sets" and, on the Virtual machine scale sets blade, click "+ Create".
+1. In the Azure portal, search for and select "Virtual machine scale sets".
+2. On the "Virtual machine scale sets" blade, click "+ Create".
-2. On the Basics tab of the Create a virtual machine scale set blade, configure the following settings: Subscription, Resource group, Virtual machine scale set name, Region, Availability zone, Orchestration mode, Security type, Scaling options, Image, Size, Username, Password.
-Then, go to Networking.
+3. On the "Basics" tab of the "Create a virtual machine scale set" blade, configure:
+    -  Subscription: Select your subscription.
+    -  Resource group: Choose or create a resource group.
+    -  Virtual machine scale set name: Enter a name (e.g., "VMSS1").
+    -  Region: Select your preferred region (e.g., "(US) East US").
+    -  Availability zone: Check "Zone 1" and "Zone 2".
+    -  Orchestration mode: Select "Uniform".
+    -  Security type: Use the default or your preferred option.
+    -  Scaling options: Select "Manual" (adjusted in Task 4).
+    -  Image: Choose an OS image (e.g., "Windows Server 2022").
+    -  Size: Select a size (e.g., "Standard_DS2_v3").
+    -  Username: Enter an admin username.
+    -  Password: Enter a strong password.

 <p align="center">
  <img src="https://github.com/user-attachments/assets/e8ec0300-c2b4-410a-a151-030892531d3d">
 </p>

+4. Click "Next: Networking >".
- 3. On the Networking page, click the "Edit virtual network" link below the Virtual network textbox and create a new virtual network, when finished, select "OK": Network Name, Address range	10.82.0.0/20, Subnetwork name, Subnet range	10.82.0.0/24.
+5. On the "Networking" tab, click "Edit virtual network" below the "Virtual network" textbox.
+6. Create a new virtual network, then click "OK":
+    -  Network Name: Enter a name (e.g., "VMSS-VNet").
+    -  Address range: Set to "10.82.0.0/20".
+    -  Subnet name: Enter "default".
+    -  Subnet range: Set to "10.82.0.0/24".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d30e10e3-41db-4983-87de-9c42417a2e22">